bschwarz/puml-themes/index.md

 published: true
 ---

+> **NOTE** Themes are now [built into plantuml](https://plantuml.com/theme), so you don't necessarily need puml-themes anymore, can use the themes directly within plantuml.
+The only reason why you might still use this package is if you are stuck on an old version of plantuml.

 ## Introduction

 <code>puml-themes</code> is a repo for some themes for the great [plantuml](https://plantuml.com) diagraming tool, which takes a markdown type text file and converts it into an image of a diagram.
 The reason why you might use ``plantuml`` is for several reasons: